andreilaurentiuradu/EfficientPrograms/README.md

 ### 2. Correctness testing
 ---
 In order to test the correctness of an implementation, place the file in the `implementations/` folder.
-Then run `./test_correctness`.
-It will ask for the filename in implementations, specify it <b> without the .cpp</b> at the end.
-E.g. to test `hashmap_join.cpp` you type `hashmap_join`.
+Then run `./test_correctness <file_name>`.
+Specify the file <b> without the .cpp</b> at the end.
+E.g. to test `hashmap_join.cpp` you type `./test_correctness hashmap_join`.
 It will compile and run all the tests for you.
 Try it.

 ### 3. Benchmarking
 ---
 To test the performance of a specific implementation, make sure it is placed in the `implementations/` folder.
-Then you can run `./bm_quick` to purely show you the results of benchmarking.
+Then you can run `./bm_quick <file_name> <metrics>` to purely show you the results of benchmarking.
+Example
+`./bm_quick.sh hashmap_join cpu-cycles,branches,duration_time`.

 It saves the data, then it summarizes it with a python script, and removes the benchmark again, s.t. the `benchmarks/` folder does not get cluttered.

-Once you think you have a meaningful benchmark to add, run `./bm_save`, which will permanently store it under `benchmarks/`.
+Once you think you have a meaningful benchmark to add, run `./bm_save <file_name>`, which will permanently store it under `benchmarks/`.